-Today I’m purifying a protein using (as one step in a multistep workflow) ion exchange chromatography.
+Today is day 3 of epic protein purification week (5 days, 6 protein purifications, >60L worth of insect cells, not enough time for coffee…) and I’m purifying a protein using (as one step in a multistep workflow) ion exchange chromatography.
 It’s a technique in which you separate proteins by their charge by getting them to bind to oppositely-charged resin (little beads) in a column, washing the other stuff off, and then, once all that stuff’s far away, pushing your protein off with salt.
-Since a salt (such as table salt, NaCl) is made up of a positive part (e.g. Na⁺ in table salt) and a negative part (e.g. Cl⁻ in table salt) that come apart when you dissolve them, it provides a source of both positively-charged & negatively-charged competitors.
-The more opposite the protein & bead charges are, the stronger the charge-opposite charge interactions, so the more salt it’ll take to get pushed off.
+Since a salt (such as table salt, NaCl) is made up of a positive part (e.g. Na⁺ in table salt) and a negative part (e.g. Cl⁻ in table salt) that come apart when you dissolve them (it both dissolves and dissociates), it provides a source of both positively-charged & negatively-charged competitors.
+The more opposite the protein & bead charges are, the stronger the charge-opposite charge interactions, and thus the more salt it’ll take to get pushed off.
 So if you gradually increase the salt you can push proteins off based on their charge, separating them in the process.

-If you think about acids and bases as “cookie monsters” donating (in the case of acids) or taking (in the case of bases) proton “cookies” from a “proton cookie jar” whose fullness is reflected in the pH, proteins are like a big linked-up group of friends where some of them are cookie monsters.
+Proteins are like a big linked-up group of friends where some of them are cookie givers or takers.
 The more “proton-greedy” a protein is, the more positively-charged it will be, and it will remain charged even when there’s not a huge excess of protons (super acidic solution)(cookie jar not very full).
 Conversely, a “proton-generous” protein will tend to be negatively-charged unless the pH gets really low (cookie jar overflowing).

 No matter how greedy or generous your protein is, there’s some “tipping point” where the protein is neutral overall.
 I stress “overall” because the individual letters are the places where the charges are coming and going – and they act “independently” – so the overall charge of the protein is the sum of all those pluses and minuses.
 When the number of pluses = the number of minuses the protein has no overall charge (even if parts of it remain charged) and we call the pH at which this global neutrality is reached the isoelectric point, pI.

-But here’s the gist: Even though they’re attached by covalent bonds, bonds to H are weaker than bonds to other atoms.
+Even though they’re attached by covalent bonds (strong bonds that involve the sharing of pairs of electrons), bonds to H are weaker than bonds to other atoms.
 H’s are really small & don’t offer much latchbility so they’re relatively easily removed.
 Just how easily depends on what they’re attached to.
 Hydrogen atoms only have 1 proton & 1 electron & they often leave that electron behind when they go, so all they’re left with is a H⁺, so we often call H⁺ a proton.

 You can think of a solution kinda like a middle-school cafeteria with a cookie jar. pH is a description of how full the jar is and it is a property of the cafeteria as a whole – it comes from contributions from all the students (molecules), some of whom share cookies and some of whom take them, and proteins are like “cliques” of students whose contributions we can view at the individual student (amino acid) or clique (protein) levels.